berkeley-scf/parallel-scf-2016/session2.md

 Demo code below is also in *ipython-parallel.py*.

 I'll cover iPython parallel functionality, which allows one to parallelize on a single machine (discussed here) or across multiple machines (see the tutorial on distributed memory parallelization).
-There are a variety of other approaches one could use, of which I discuss two (the *pp* and *multiprocessing* packages) in the Appendix.
+There are a variety of other approaches one could use, of which I discuss two (the *pp* and *multiprocessing* packages) in the distributed memory tutorial linked to early in this document.

 First we need to start our worker engines.